Jenny Saville: Representations of the body

-Technique and color choices
+Technique and colour choices

 Saville's technique uses small brushstrokes to build up the painting and soften the imaging.
 The finish of the painting is matte, but it does not look "dry".
-She also uses interesting, muted color combinations for her art pieces that create a soft atmosphere free of harshness with an intense subject and meaning behind it.
-Other complementary analyzes have been proposed on the technique: While drawing upon a wide range of sources it is normal that a painting "capture a sense of motion and fluidity.
+She also uses interesting, muted colour combinations for her art pieces that create a soft atmosphere free of harshness with an intense subject and meaning behind it.
+Other complementary analyses have been proposed on the technique: While drawing upon a wide range of sources it is normal that a painting "capture a sense of motion and fluidity.
 These restless images provide no fixed point, but rather suggest the perception of simultaneous realities".
 Kenny Smith.
 "She found a way to niche gender studies within a late flowering of the grand tradition of the swagger portrait ...
 Saville's provocative twist was to extend the bravura technique and monumental scale of such painting to naked and isolated (or in some cases sardined) young women".
 David Cohen.
 Saville works with oil paint, applied in heavy layers, becomes as visceral as flesh itself, each painted mark maintaining a supple, mobile life of its own.
 As Saville pushes, smears, and scrapes the pigment over her large-scale canvases.
 Saville is also known for her use of massive canvases that allow the viewer to see the details and layering of oil paints to create her signature aesthetic of movement and abstract realism.